 Engaging in service and service projects across campus and throughout the Iowa City area is something many UI students choose to do.
 There are many ways to connect with volunteer opportunities and agencies both on and off campus.
-The UI Community Based Learning Program helps bring students and volunteering opportunities together.

 You can browse for several student organizations devoted to serving others by signing into OrgSync and browsing through the service category.
 Student organizations may be devoted to only one area or program or may provide assistance or volunteering for many events!